darkconsole/avorion-mothballing/README.md

 # Configuration

 You can tweak some configuration values to adjust how the mod works.
-They are located in the `lib/dcc-mothballs/mothballed.lua` script.
+They are located in the `mods/DccMothballs/Config.lua` script.
+NOTE: this file does not exist - after first time installing copy the `ConfigDefault.lua` file in that directory to `Config.lua` and you are ready to go.

 ## HealMult (Float = 1.0)